eddie3/gogrepo/README.md

-    -skipextras  skip downloading of any GOG extra files -skipgames   skip downloading of any GOG game files -wait WAIT   wait this long in hours before starting
+    -skipextras  skip downloading of any GOG extra files -skipgames   skip downloading of any GOG game files -wait WAIT   wait this long in hours before starting -id <title>  specify the game to download by 'title' from the manifest

 --